In order to help landlords make more educated decisions about

 |

-landlords from adopting smoke-free policies in common areas
+that restricts landlords from adopting smoke-free policies in common

 |